willwhitney/deep-game-engine/readme.md

 # Things to try

+## Optical flow
+- put a multiplier on the cost function for pixels that have flow

 ## Reconstruction
 - more feature maps on the decoder than encoder
     + especially in the earlier layers of decoder (widen the narrow end of the funnel)